ACEsuit/mace/docs/guide/openmm.rst

 -------------------------
 In order to run simulations through openMM, a custom conda environment is required.

-- First, clone the openmmtools repository, which contains the command line utilities to launch simulations
+- First, clone our fork of openmmtools, which contains the command line utilities to launch MACE md simulations

-``git clone --branch ommml_compat https://github.com/jharrymoore/openmmtools.git``
+``git clone --branch development https://github.com/jharrymoore/openmmtools.git``

 - Ensure you have conda (or miniconda) installed on your system, and ``mamba`` installed in the base environment
 - Run the install script included in the top level of the directory.